 Sending of “end marker” is a functionality which involve SGW-C and SGW-U, and PGW-C and PGW-U.

 In case of eNodeB relocation during handover procedure without SGW-U change, SGW-C shall trigger the sending of “end marker” packet to the source eNodeB.
-Either SGW-C provides an indication or the SGW-C signals the “end marker” packets to the SGW-U.
+SGW-C shall provide an indication to the SGW-U to send the end marker packet on the old path.

+On receiving this indication, and source SGW-U determines the last packet is sent out on the old path, it shall construct end marker packet(s) and send it for each S1 GTP-U tunnel towards the source eNodeB.

-In case of SGW-U relocation during handover procedure, PGW-C shall trigger the sending of “end marker” packet to the source SGW-U. Either PGW-C provides an indication or the PGW-C signals the “end marker” packets to the PGW-U.
+In case of SGW-U relocation during handover procedure, PGW-C shall trigger the sending of “end marker” packet to the source SGW-U. PGW-C shall provide an indication to the PGW-U to send the end marker packet on the old path.

+On receiving this indication, and PGW-U determines the last packet is sent out on the old path, it shall construct end marker packet(s) and send it for each S5/S8 GTP-U tunnel towards the source SGW-U.